 Don’t worry that you’ll sound like a fashion dictator.
 A dress code is helpful for your guests, especially the men, who may have no clue what they should wear.

-Which dress code you choose will be determined in some degree by what the bride is planning to wear.
+Which dress code you choose will be determined to some degree by what the bride is planning to wear.
 The wedding dress is the star of the show, after all: if she’s wearing a modern-looking sheath dress, it won’t do for all the guys to show up in tails, top hats, and spats.

 The problem with dress codes is that people don’t always understand them—including the hosts.
 That’s why you need to have a good picture of how you want people to dress, and you need to be able to explain it easily.